-Today: A company receives purchase orders from customers by fax.
-They are then printed on a fax machine and company personnel enter the data included in the order on the ERP.
+- > Today: A company receives purchase orders via fax and company personnel enter the data included in the order into the ERP.
 An order confirmation is then sent by fax or e-mail to the customer before copying the purchase order several times to be archived in different files.
 When the shipment of goods has been completed, company personnel request the printout of an invoice that is then folded inserted in an envelope mailed to the customer.
-Several copies of the invoice are issued for archiving purposes.

-The Esker solution: Our applications electronically receive the customer purchase orders sent by fax.
+Several copies of the invoice are issued for archiving purposes. - > The Esker solution: Our applications electronically receive the customer purchase orders sent by fax.
 The information included in the orders is automatically extracted to be presented to an operator for validation.
 After being confirmed, information is transformed to be automatically and directly integrated in the management application.
 At the same time, the purchase order is electronically stored and confirmation of the order automatically sent to the customers by fax or e-mail.
-When the shipment is completed, company personnel request issuance of an invoice to be transmitted to "Esker on Demand" to be converted in the form of a letter and mailed.
+When the shipment is completed, company personnel request issuance of an invoice to be transmitted to Esker on Demand to be converted in the form of a letter and mailed.
 A copy of this invoice will also be stored electronically.